koshachy/kotlin-web-site/pages/docs/tutorials/testing/testing-using-junit.md

 This tutorial shows you how to write a simple test and run it with the Gradle build tool.

-The example has the [kotlin.test](/api/latest/kotlin.test/index.html) library under the hood and runs using JUnit.
+The example has the [kotlin.test](/api/latest/kotlin.test/index.html) library under the hood and runs the test using JUnit.

 ## Adding Dependencies

-To start with JUnit, add the following dependencies to the Gradle configuration:
+To start working with kotlin.test and JUnit, add the following dependencies to the Gradle configuration:

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>